jeremy-boes/ganart/README.md

-#  GANART: generative adversalial networks to paint Magic: the Gathering art
+#  GANART: generative adversarial networks to paint Magic: the Gathering art

 Dataset not provided for legal reasons.
 Example in this file are results of GANs trained on MtG lands illustrations.